JasonXiao127/Stowed/README.md

 **Download YouTube audio as high-quality Opus files — the way YouTube actually sounds, not a lie.**

+Ported over version of Stow into a web client that can be deployed directly onto a home server.

 ## Deploy with Docker (web)

 Stow runs as a self-contained web app: a Node server serves the same React UI